 Providing high quality housing, barracks, and Child Development Centers (CDCs) for soldiers and families is essential to readiness.
-Modern barracks and access to high quality childcare providers and facilities helps us attract recruits and retain soldiers and their families.
-We are demonstrating our commitment to achieve these quality of life goals in a number of ways.
-For example, we are investing \$11 billion between fiscal years (FY) 2024 and 2032 to improve barracks across the Army.
-We are committed to ensuring sufficient and quality childcare by advancing new construction in multiple locations.
-And we are holding housing providers accountable for delivering high quality housing to soldiers and families.
-While we can't deliver the full extent of improvements overnight, we can provide consistent and enduring resources to continuously improve the quality of life for soldiers and their loved ones.
+Modern amenities in housing and barracks, and access to high quality childcare helps us attract recruits and retain soldiers and their families.
+We are demonstrating our commitment to achieve these quality of life goals in a number of ways, as reflected in our FY 2024 budget request.
+For example, we currently plan to invest \$11 billion between fiscal years 2024 and 2032 to improve barracks across the Army.
+We are committed to ensuring the availability of quality childcare by planning for construction of new childcare centers in multiple locations.
+And we are holding private housing providers accountable for delivering high quality housing to soldiers and families.
+While we can't deliver the full returns on these investments overnight, we can provide consistent and enduring resources to continuously improve the quality of life for soldiers and families, caregivers, and survivors.